 Although we don’t have Top Ten Tips for Budget Travel yet (coming soon), meanwhile, please enjoy our great ideas about Cinque Terre.
 We show you the beauty of Cinque Terre and the surrounding areas.

-We had tried two years ago to visit here, but our plans were cancelled by a 3rd party, and so therefore, was our impending stay, but not to worry, because everything happens for a reason, and life’s timing is always perfect.
+We had tried two years ago to visit here, but our plans were canceled by a 3rd party, and so, therefore, was our impending stay, but not to worry, because everything happens for a reason, and life’s timing is always perfect.
 At that time, we had to reserve a Hotel or Guest House / Pensione room months in advance because these five little villages are sold out in the summertime.

 Tip: Stay in a pensione or small hotel to save money

 So when our travel plans changed a week ago in the middle of the European winter, we thought “why not pop over’ and see the Cinque Terre region.

 Tip: Stay in La Spezia and travel into Cinque Terre And save money

 I chose this Hotel – Apartment because the rooms were one block from the train station and because the price was fantastic.

 Another reason I chose the Hotel – Apartment was that not only did it have wifi included, but also breakfast.
 Many hotels I looked at did not include both these options.

 Our room was brand new and ultra-modern, had a mini bar fridge, and even a hot water bottle and a hair dryer.
 It was also right on the edge of La Spezia town, so we could dine or shop easily, and we even walked to the harbor from our hotel on the first night.

 On the second day we had a rather late breakfast and then caught the train from La Spezia to Monterosso al Mare (the furthest of the five towns).